"Stop moping over spilt Milk." Petra's criticism was merciless. "Your amulet is gone. Full stop."

 "A strange way to put it, but sure."
 Magister Wen gave herself several moments to gather her thoughts.
 "Gwen, describe your Void manifests before you obtained the serpent's energy."

 "It was before the Field Trip, long before I knew the serpent existed..."
 Gwen began.
 "The Awakening test was that day..."

 She told them of the first time she had manifested the Void.
-She was in a park, feeling rather upset with herself.
+She was in a park, feeling not very nice about life.
 There was a moment of darkness when she got a little too emotional; then she woke up a few hours later sans handbag and wallet.

 "What advice did the late Lord Kilroy give you?"

-“To always have someone who could tap into the healing energies of the Positive Plane on hand, and to feed off the vitality returned by spells.”
-Gwen annotated her Master’s recommendations.
-“When Caliban consumes enemies, I can feel it returning vitality to me.
-Sometimes, when I use Evocation spells, I can also feel something akin to it, but its never as distinct as that of my familiar.”
+"To always have someone who could tap into the healing energies of the Positive Plane on hand and to feed off the vitality returned by spells."
+Gwen annotated her Master's recommendations.
+"When Caliban consumes enemies, I can feel it returning vitality to me.
+Sometimes, when I use Evocation spells, I can also feel something akin to it, but it was never as distinct as using my Familiar."

 Magister Wen jotted down notes as Gwen spoke.